During Production Inspection Services (DUPRO)

 Zurich Inspection is a global inspection company providing independent During Production Inspection services to manufacturers, buyers, and project owners across industrial and manufacturing supply chains.

-Zurich delivers DUPRO services through a network of qualified inspectors operating close to production sites in multiple regions (Asia, Africa, Middle East).
-Verifications are performed on-site during active manufacturing, typically when a defined percentage of production has been completed.
-This timing allows inspectors to evaluate both early output and ongoing production conditions, providing a realistic view of process stability and workmanship consistency.
+Zurich delivers DUPRO services through a network of qualified inspectors operating close to production sites across Asia, the Middle East, Africa, Europe, and the Americas.
+Verifications are performed on site during active manufacturing, typically when a defined percentage of production has been completed.
+This timing allows inspectors to evaluate early output, current production conditions, and workmanship consistency before issues affect the full order.

 As an independent inspection company, Zurich does not manufacture, source, or trade products.
 This independence ensures that during production inspection findings are based solely on observed facts, defined acceptance criteria, and applicable technical requirements.
 DUPRO services are executed as field-based verification activities, not as audits or certifications.